 Legislation was passed effective July 1, 2016, allowing MHF to provide insurance coverage and credit enhancement to loans originated by the Administration or other eligible lenders on business projects that will acquire, operate, construct or rehabilitate businesses located in publicly designated renewal or redevelopment areas.
 This program is governed by Sections 3-203 and 3-206 of the MHF Statute.
 MHF transferred \$1.5 million of the Unallocated Reserve to the General Reserve to insure loans under the Business Loan Program during 2017.
-These funds, plus an additional \$3.5 million transferred from the Unallocated Reserve, were transferred into the newly created Business Reserve Insurance ("Business Reserve") during 2018.
-The first and to date only business loan insured under this program originated in 2017.
+These funds, plus an additional \$3.5 million transferred from the Unallocated Reserve during 2018 and \$5 million transferred during 2021, were transferred into the newly created Business Reserve Insurance ("Business Reserve").
+There are no loans currently insured under this program.